geduldig/TwitterAPI/sphinx/errors.rst

 Streaming API Messages
 ----------------------

 Streaming API endpoints return a variety of messages, most are not really errors.
-For example, a 'limit' message contains the number of tweets missing from the stream.
+For example, a "limit" message contains the number of tweets missing from the stream.
 This happens when the number of tweets matching your filter exceeds a threshold set by Twitter.
-Other useful messages are 'disconnect' and 'delete'.
+Other useful messages are "disconnect" and "delete".
 The pattern is similar to the one preceding:

 .. code-block:: python